 Together the two IAs will promote key aspects of landscape restoration efforts in the country and support a range of activities to address drivers of degradation and capitalize on opportunities to enhance sustainable land management.
-Components 1 and 2 will be managed by the Project Implementing Group (PIG) within the Committee for Environmental Protection (CEP), while the existing Project Management Unit (PMU) within the Agency for Land Reclamation and Irrigation (ALRI) will be responsible for Component 3.
+Components 1 and 2 will be managed by the Project Implementing Group (IG) within the Committee for Environmental Protection (CEP), while the existing Project Management Unit (PMU) within the Agency for Land Reclamation and Irrigation (ALRI) will be responsible for Component 3.

-The CEP PIG and ALRI PMU will also be responsible for ensuring project compliance with environmental and social standards, attention to gender aspects, and citizen engagement for their respective components.
-The central CEP PIG will be supported by project-financed province-level technical units with core staff in key areas such as pasture management, forestry and biodiversity conservation as needed.
+The CEP IG and ALRI PMU will also be responsible for ensuring project compliance with environmental and social standards, attention to gender aspects, and citizen engagement for their respective components.
+The central CEP IG will be supported by project-financed province-level technical units with core staff in key areas such as pasture management, forestry and biodiversity conservation as needed.
 Similarly, central ALRI PMU shall also engage project financed specialists at local level for field work coordination purposes.

-The PIG and PMU will employ Social Development Specialists in Dushanbe (and regional levels ?) who will have the necessary experience and knowledge on WB social risk management standards and social assessment frameworks to ensure project compliance to the new ESF.
+The IG and PMU will employ Social Development Specialists in Dushanbe who will have the necessary experience and knowledge on WB social risk management standards and social assessment frameworks to ensure project compliance to the new ESF.
 Since the ALRI and CEP have limited experience and knowledge on addressing requirements related to new ESSs, the ESF capacity building activities will be included into the E&S Commitment Plan.

-For the purpose of the RPF implementation, given that the project locations are in rural areas, the PIG Social Development Specialist will closely work with RPOs and will collaborate with the representatives of the local khukumats, jamoats and affected settlements.
+For the purpose of the RPF implementation, given that the project locations are in rural areas, the IG Social Development Specialist will closely work with PDO and will collaborate with the representatives of the local khukumats, jamoats and affected settlements.

 Actors involved in both these sets of institutional arrangements need to be taken into account in the implementation of resettlement and compensation activities for sub-projects.
 This section describes the optimal arrangements that build on responsibilities already in place in the CEP IG/ALRI PMU to ensure that the requirements of this RPF are met for each project activity.
 These are based on the institutional structure at the time of writing the RPF.
 Should these institutional structures change, this will need to be reflected in the arrangements outlined.

-With regards to RPF implementation, the PIG\PMU and RPOs in collaboration with local khukumats will be responsible for (i) implementing social screening and evaluation of subproject eligibility from the ESS point of view; (ii) communicating and coordinating with relevant government authorities (Land Administration Agency and its branches); (iii) ensuring proper implementation of the RPF, requirements as well as social due diligence tasks during the subprojects’ realization; (iv) addressing complaints and feedback from project stakeholders and the public, including grievances regarding environmental/social impacts of subprojects; (v) supervising mitigation measures stipulated in the RAP implementation; (vi) monitoring social impacts as part of overall monitoring of the subproject implementation; and (vii) reporting social impacts originated during implementation of sub-projects and analyzing the efficiency of mitigation measures applied to minimize negative consequences.
-Together with subproject implementors and beneficiaries, the PIG/PMU/RPOs and local khukumats are responsible for the implementation of the above activities.
+With regards to RPF implementation, the IG\PMU and PDOs in collaboration with local khukumats will be responsible for (i) implementing social screening and evaluation of subproject eligibility from the ESS point of view; (ii) communicating and coordinating with relevant government authorities (Land Administration Agency and its branches); (iii) ensuring proper implementation of the RPF, requirements as well as social due diligence tasks during the subprojects’ realization; (iv) addressing complaints and feedback from project stakeholders and the public, including grievances regarding environmental/social impacts of subprojects; (v) supervising mitigation measures stipulated in the RAP implementation; (vi) monitoring social impacts as part of overall monitoring of the subproject implementation; and (vii) reporting social impacts originated during implementation of sub-projects and analyzing the efficiency of mitigation measures applied to minimize negative consequences.
+Together with subproject implementors and beneficiaries, the IG/PMU/PDOs and local khukumats are responsible for the implementation of the above activities.

 For successful implementation of the RPF, the following project staff and structures will be required:

-The PIG/PMU –1 Social Development Specialist, 1 M&E Specialist
+The IG/PMU –1 Social Development Specialist, 1 M&E Specialist

-The RPO - in Sughd, Khatlon and GBAO - 1 Social Development Consultant in each regional office
+Project District Officers (PDO) located in 7 of the 14 target districts.
+Each PDO will cover two districts.

 Khukumat (district administration) – 1 GRM focal point and the GRM Commission/Group established.